svenbolte/foldergallery/README.md

-# Folder Gallery and Slider with documentlist and csv table display
+# Folder Gallery, FGSlider, Folder documentlist, csv table display and RSS display shortcodes

 This plugin generates file listings, picture galleries and Sliders from a folder using three types of shortcodes.
 The pictures folder must be uploaded (using FTP) somewhere on the server (e.g. wp-content/upload).
 It must be writable (chmod 777).
 Folder Gallery Plugin does not include any lightbox JS engine anymore.
 You have to install one or use a compatible lightbox plugin.
 See FAQ.
-Now descriptions can be uploaded in a text file with filename.jpg,descritiontext.
-Once found in the folder desriptions will be displayed in dirlist an in gallery. display csv files from external url or from the uploads folder
+Descriptions can be uploaded in a text file with format: filename.jpg,descritiontext.
+Once found in the folder desriptions will be displayed in dirlist an in gallery.
+Display csv files from external url or from the uploads folder Display RSS feeds from external URL as list in long or shortened excerpt form

 To show a documents list for download pdf files use shortcode